milyasbpa/trutrip-test/README.md

 - **/locales & /translations**
   - Translations are managed in CSV for easy updates by product teams.
   - A script generates i18n JSON files automatically from CSV.
-  - run npm:setupi18n after you finished add translation in CSV file.
+  - Run `npm run setupi18n` after you finished add translation in CSV file.

 - **/hooks, /components, /react-query**
   - Custom hooks, reusable components, and React Query hooks for server state.